Malaysian Expressway System

-The Malaysian Expressway System (Sistem Lebuh Raya Ekspres Malaysia) is a network of national controlled-access expressways in Malaysia that forms the primary backbone network of Malaysian national highways.
+The Malaysian Expressway System (Sistem Lebuh Raya Ekspres Malaysia; 马来西亚高速公路系统; Jawi: سيستم لبوه راي اكسڤريس مليسيا) is a network of national controlled-access expressways in Malaysia that forms the primary backbone network of Malaysian national highways.
 The network began with opening of the Tanjung Malim–Slim River tolled road (part of Federal Route 1) which was opened to traffic on 16 March 1966, followed by the construction of the North–South Expressway (NSE).
 The system continues to be substantially developed.
 Malaysian toll road-expressways are built by private companies under the supervision of the government highway authority, Malaysian Highway Authority (abbreviated as MHA; also referred to as Lembaga Lebuhraya Malaysia (LLM) in Malay).
 While toll-free expressways are built by Malaysian Public Works Department or Jabatan Kerja Raya Malaysia (JKR) in Malay.

 Overview

 The expressway network of Malaysia is considered as one of the best controlled-access expressway network in Asia and in the world after Japan and South Korea.
 With total length over 5027 km, of which 2996 km are toll-free expressways and 2031 km are toll-expressways.
 All Malaysian toll expressways are controlled-access highway and managed in the Build-Operate-Transfer (BOT) system.

 There are expressways in West Malaysia and East Malaysia, however, the former are better-connected.
 The North–South Expressway passes through all the major cities and conurbations in West Malaysia, such as Penang, Ipoh, the Klang Valley and Johor Bahru.
 The Pan Borneo Highway is the longest toll-free expressways in Malaysia, connects the Malaysian states of Sabah and Sarawak with Brunei.